spatialthoughts/courses/python-foundation-output/08_using_web_apis.md

 Almost all APIs require you to sign-up and obtain a *key*.
 The *key* is used to identify you and enforce usage limits so that you do not overwhelm the servers.
 We will obtain a key from OpenRouteServie so we can use their API

 Visit [OpenRouteService Sign-up page](https://openrouteservice.org/dev/#/signup) and create an account.
 Once your account is activated, visit your Dashboard and request a token.
-Select *Free* as the Token type and enter ``python_foundation`` as the Token name.
+Select *Standard* as the Token type and enter ``python_foundation`` as the Token name.
 Click *CREATE TOKEN*.
 Once created, copy the long string displayed under Key and enter below.

 ```python